Which Italian car brands are in Australia in 2026?

 Italian car brands have shown incredible longevity, with the Maserati another company with more than a century’s history.
 Established in 1914, Maserati has established themselves as yet another high-end Italian car manufacturer.

-There are currently eight Maserati models available in Australia.
+There are currently five Maserati models available in Australia, down from eight in 2025.
 Although the Grecale is an SUV, the others are all low, sporty options, with many convertible choices.

 While prices aren’t as high as Ferraris or Lamborghinis, they’re higher than the average car you see on the road.
 The Grecale GT starts at $127,789, the Levante GT at $176,509 and the Ghibli GT $178,609.